bugraaydingoz/applicants-page-react/README.md

 2. Error and loading states
 3. Random applicant avatars
 4. Snapshot tests
-5. Mobile-first design approach
+5. Mobile-first responsive design approach
 6. Easy to customize the theme by CSS variables
 7. CSS-in-JS approach
 8. Localization ready
-9. CD pipeline using Vercell
+9. CD pipeline using Vercel

 ## See in action